-Having previously worked on a project with an all-black cast, there are conventions around lighting, hair, and make-up that we need to consider.
-For example, we shouldn't overlight in response to the darker skin tone but instead, use make-up that makes the skin more reflective.
+Having previously worked on a project with an all-black cast, there are conventions around lighting, hair, and make-up we need to consider.
+For example, we shouldn't over-light in response to the darker skin tone but instead use make-up that makes the skin more reflective.
 We also need to factor in the different processes involved in preparing and styling hair.
-To ensure that we are sensitive to the specific needs of each actor, we should have black stylists and make-up artists that understand these nuances.
-When it comes to lighting more generally, let's eschew commercial convention and light the film in a natural way that works with our characters, reacting to their idiosyncratic behaviours and unexpected movements in an elaborate, spontaneous dance of call and response.
+To ensure we're sensitive to the specific needs of each actor, we should have black stylists and make-up artists who understand these nuances.

+When it comes to lighting more generally, let's avoid commercial convention and light the film in a natural way that works with our characters.
+Reacting to their idiosyncratic behaviours and unexpected movements in an instinctive dance of call and response.

-Although the story is based on sound and music we don't want this to feel like a music video with flashy, super quick cuts.
+Although the story is based on sound and music, we don't want it to feel like a music video with flashy, super quick cuts.
 Instead, we'll shoot long takes that play through the entire song, allowing the characters to play around, try stuff, and find those moments that feel specific to our characters and their environment then tighten them in the edit.